African American Environmentalist Association

 U.S. Nuclear Regulatory Commission (NRC)

-The NRC is the independent government agency that the responsibility to ensure adequate protection of public health and safety, promote the common defense and security, and protect the environment in the civilian use of nuclear materials in the United States.
+The NRC is the independent government agency that has the responsibility to ensure adequate protection of public health and safety, promote the common defense and security, and protect the environment in the civilian use of nuclear materials in the United States.

 U.S. Nuclear Waste Technical Review Board (NWTRB)